Graduateshotline

 Tuition Fees

-As of 2021, the annual undergraduate fee for learning Psychology is $8,000 (in-state) and $26,000 (out-of-state).
-On the other hand, the annual tuition fee for postgraduate degrees is $11,000 (in-state) and $20,000 (out-of-state).
-As for private universities, the annual tuition fee for undergraduate programs increases to anywhere between $30,000 to $50,000; and for postgraduate programs, the annual tuition fee ranges between $9,000 to $15,000.
+As of 2021, the annual undergraduate tuition fee for learning Psychology is $8,000 (in-state) and $26,000 (out-of-state).
+On the other hand, the yearly tuition fee for postgraduate degrees is $11,000 (in-state) and $20,000 (out-of-state).
+As for private universities, the annual tuition fee for undergraduate programs increases to anywhere between $30,000 and $50,000, and for postgraduate programs, the annual tuition fee ranges between $9,000 and $15,000.

 A Ph.D. degree is fully funded; however, the tuition cost for a PsyD degree ranges between $30,000 and $45,000 - depending on the university and the program the student has enrolled in.